zikunz/tp/docs/DeveloperGuide.md

 [Return to Top](#1-introduction)

 ### 3.5.
-Marking a order as done and generation of receipts
+Marking an order as done and generation of receipts

 The `orders done` feature and generation of receipts are split into 2 parts where the first sequence diagram shows the implementation for `orders done` feature, and the second sequence diagram shows the implementation when generating a